 Due to its soothing, moisturizing, and cooling properties, aloe vera is often used to treat burns.

 The aloe vera group showed earlier wound healing and pain relief.
 Plus, aloe vera had the benefit of being inexpensive.

-More research is needed, but the suggests that aloe gel can be beneficial for burn wound healing.
+More research is needed, but the

 If you have a sunburn or another mild burn, apply aloe vera a few times a day to the area.
 If you have a severe burn, seek medical help before applying aloe.

 Consuming aloe vera may benefit your digestive tract and help to soothe and cure stomach ailments, including irritable bowel syndrome (IBS).

 A 2018 review looked at three studies with 151 people.
 Results from the studies showed that aloe vera significantly improved symptoms of IBS when compared to a placebo.
 No adverse effects were reported, though more research is needed using a larger study size.

 Additionally, aloe vera may help inhibit the growth of H. pylori bacteria, which is found in your digestive tract and can lead to ulcers.